NWalker1208/auto-mute/README.md

   - Arguments for which words/patterns to filter.
   - Show less output from tools.
   - Argument for file of filters to use.
+  - Argument for padding to add around words.
 - Get more accurate word-level timestamps.
   - The whisper library's "word timestamps" option seems to work better than the token-level timestamps I get from whisper.cpp.
 This option uses "the cross-attention pattern and dynamic time warping."
   - In theory, whisper.cpp's built-in dtw option should provide similar output, but I haven't been able to get this feature to work.
 See ggerganov/whisper.cpp#2301.